iheppner/hello-world/README.md

 Simple tutorial repository to get familiar with GitHub.
 Cf. https://guides.github.com/activities/hello-world/

-Testing some Markdown stuff (its obviously not the dialect used by Redmin - its "GitHub Flavored Markdown", cf. https://help.github.com/articles/getting-started-with-writing-and-formatting-on-github/)
+Testing some Markdown stuff (its obviously not the dialect used by Redmine - its "GitHub Flavored Markdown", cf. https://help.github.com/articles/getting-started-with-writing-and-formatting-on-github/)

 You can create nested lists by indenting lines by two spaces.